 - Be sincere.
 No matter what your personal style is, all anyone—the couple, their family, random attending neighbors—wants from a reception speech is to reiterate that this legal joining of the souls is a heartwarming event.
 That isn’t to say that the attendees are looking to the toastmaster to offer some deep insights on love, but a nice reminder of the couple’s suitability for each other is always welcome after a long ceremony.
-Speak from the heart, and the words will fall into place.
+Speak from the heart, include a meaningful wedding wish, and the words will fall into place.

 Example: “To Katie and Dan—I’ve never met a more perfect couple, and I doubt I ever will.
 You bring out the best in each other… although, that is pretty easy to do.”

 - Practice.
 There’s nothing blasphemous about rehearsing your toast with someone else beforehand.
 If everyone you know is going to be attending and you’re set on the element of surprise, record yourself with your phone or computer—if you can handle coming face-to-face with your own mannerisms!

 - Be clear-headed.
 The open bar doesn’t need to be your pal until after the toast.
 While one drink can certainly calm the nerves, keep your own limits in mind and you’ll be glad for it.
 It’s probably not commonplace for you to speak to a captive audience of hundreds of people, so make the most of it by not slurring your words.